-About Medigap Plans in General
+About Medicare Supplement Insurance Plans (Medigap Insurance Plans) in General

 As you likely know, Medicare does not cover everything, leaving “gaps” in its coverage in terms of copays and coinsurance.
 This means many people look to purchase a Medicare Supplement Plan to fill those coverage gaps (commonly called “Medigap” plans.)